apoorvkh/torchrunx/docs/source/advanced.rst

 Custom logging classes can be subclassed from the :mod:`torchrunx.LogSpec` class.
 Any subclass must have a ``get_map`` method returning a dictionary mapping logger names to lists of :mod:`logging.Handler` objects, in order to be passed to :mod:`torchrunx.launch`.
 The logger names are of the format ``{agent hostname}`` for agents and ``{agent hostname}[{worker local rank}]`` for workers.
 The :mod:`torchrunx.DefaultLogSpec` maps all the loggers to :mod:`logging.Filehandler` object pointing to the files mentioned in the previous paragraph.
 It additionally maps the global rank 0 worker to a :mod:`logging.StreamHandler`, which writes logs the launcher's ``stdout`` stream.

-Check out the interface of the :mod:`torchrunx.DefaultLogSpec` object below:
+.. autoclass:: torchrunx.LogSpec
+    :members:

 .. autoclass:: torchrunx.DefaultLogSpec
-    :members:

-.. autoclass:: torchrunx.LogSpec
     :members:

 ..